XtracT/rfid_jukebox/README.md

 *   **Rotary Encoder**: Allows for volume control by turning the knob and toggles play/pause by pressing it.
 *   **Direct Media Player Control**: Interacts directly with a specified Home Assistant `media_player` entity.
 *   **Configurable**: The target `media_player` entity can be easily changed in one place.
+*

+### Alternative

+It should be possible to flash the Louder-ESP32S3 with [the yaml provided by Sonocotta](https://github.com/sonocotta/esp32-audio-dock/blob/main/firmware/esphome/louder-esp32-s3-idf.yaml) , with the extra extra sensors / devices added by the configuraiton provided in this repository.
+However, take into account that:
+- The Louder-ESP32S3 is not designed to make it easy to add two switches, one knob and the I2C based PN532.
+Therefore you need to figure out the pinout and solder in the tespoints.
+- You lose some of the features provided by Squeezelite-ESP32.

+However, it could lead to a cleaner hardware setup and **maybe** a faster start-up time, although I have not tested how fast the esphome is available.
+In any case, let me know if you try this!

 ## Out of scope  for the project